• Skip to primary navigation

 What are the compatible wall chargers for Galaxy Note 10?

-But because Galaxy Note 10 can charge at up to 25W and Galaxy Note 10+ up to 45W, you should be careful when using old wall chargers.
+But because Galaxy Note 10 can charge up to 25W and Galaxy Note 10+ up to 45W, you should be careful when using old wall chargers.

-If the old wall charger has a USB-A port, you must use the original (or from trusted brand) USB-A to USB-C cable.
+If the old wall charger has a USB-A port, you must use the original (or from the trusted brand) USB-A to USB-C cable.
 Such USB-A to USB-C cable needs a proper (56K Ohm) resistor and a few other components.
 Some bad cables may deceive Galaxy Note 10 to draw more current than the wall charger can provide (or the cable can handle).
-In this case, you may risk frying the wall charger (and cause a fire) and damage the USB-C port on the phone as well.
+In this case, you may risk frying the wall charger (and causing a fire) and damaging the USB-C port on the phone as well.

 The USB-A to USB-C cable for Galaxy Note 8 and Note 9 complies with the standard, and they are safe to use.
 But you can only charge Galaxy Note 10 at a maximum of 15W if you use a USB-A to USB-C cable.